4.7. Image Classes¶

 The first element gives the length in x-direction, the second in y-direction.

-Alternatively the edge positions are described using the extent
+Alternatively, the edge positions are described using the extent parameter.

 It defines the x- and y- position of the edges as four element list.

-).
-In both cases, the data should be non-negative and in the case of the RGBImage
+or three dimensions (RGBImage).
+In both cases, the data should be non-negative and in the case of RGBImage

-lie inside the value range of [0, 1]
+and GrayscaleImage lie inside the value range of [0, 1].

 import numpy as np